mwarre25/tfmr/README.md

 # installation
-To install this package, first download the zip file or clone the repository into your site-packages folder.
+To use this package, first download the zip file or clone the repository into your site-packages folder.

 Ex.
 For a typical Anaconda installation this folder would be located at C:\Users\Mike\Anaconda3\Lib\site-packages.